 - Find out about users’ future plans and how the calculator can be developed to help meet these objectives

 Homes for Haringey: Self-serve function supports the triaging of customers

-Homes for Haringey use the Benefit and Budgeting Calculator to support their triage approach, ensuring the most at-risk customers are supported first.
+Homes for Haringey use the Better Off Calculator to support their triage approach, ensuring the most at-risk customers are supported first.
 The self-serve functionality means they can manage their resources and target preventative support quicker to the most vulnerable customers.
 The Aster Group echoed this point and highlighted how the self-serve tool frees up their time to better target 1 to 1 support.

 Utility client: Getting customers on the right tariff

 One of our utility clients uses the Better Off Calculator to help switch struggling customers from standard tariffs to low-income tariffs as quickly as possible.
 The calculator is now used by all of their team who speak to customers on the phone about reduced tariffs.
 The response to the tool from frontline staff has been overwhelmingly positive.
 The client says this is because they see the direct impact it makes customers’ lives.
 This client also shared how it is empowering for their staff to learn about the benefits and help customers to maximise their income.

 Merthyr Valley Homes: Illustrating the real costs of running a home for first-time buyers

 Merthyr Valley Homes use the tool to run pre-tenancy affordability checks on everyone who is shortlisted for a property with them.
 Claire from Merthyr Valleys Homes said that it is “especially useful with first-time homeowners as they often don’t realise the costs involved with running a household”.
 Doing this maps out the real costs for tenants and allows Merthyr Valleys Homes to assign a risk to each applicant, ensuring that only suitable tenancies are arranged.

 Aster: Using self-serve to save time on the frontline